ANTsX/ANTsPy/README.md

 ## Installation

 ### Method 1: Pre-Compiled Binaries (preferred)
-The fastest method is to install the pre-compiled binaries (takes ~1 min):
+The fastest method is to install the pre-compiled binaries for the latest stable release (takes ~1 min):

 If you have MacOS:
 ```bash